pixelnest/pixelnest.github.io/tutorials/2d-game-unity/deployment/index.md

 ## Ready for the next step

 That's it.
 You made it.
-This tutorial is over.
+The development is over.
-Well, there is a bonus level, we gathered some useful resources on specific topic that can interest you.

 You probably don't feel ready to make a full 2D game but you probably are.

+You will find next some bonus levels to extend this tutorial on some parts that can interest you (gameplay tweaking, animations tools).

-Now it's up to you to look for more resources specific to your game idea and, most of all, it's up to you to start your project.
+But now it's up to you to look for more resources specific to your game idea and, most of all, it's up to you to start your project.

 So in Unity:
 - Go to _File->New Project_